 On the other hand, oral communication is the process of communication in which messages or information is exchanged or communicated within sender and receiver through the word of mouth.
 The differences between oral and written communication are of followers:

-A good oral communication must have some characteristics as follows:
+Good oral communication must have some characteristics as follows:

 - Clearness: The speech of the communicator must be clear in oral communication.
 Language should be easy and understandable.

 - Pre-planned: Before communicating orally the speaker should take the proper plan of the subject matter of the communication.
-Pre-planned speech can make the communication effective.
+Pre-planned speech can make communication effective.

 - Conciseness: The speech of oral communication should be concise and meaningful.
-Short but informative speech makes the communication effective.
+Short but informative speech makes communication effective.

 - Attractive: The message or the speech of the sender should be attractive.
 The receiver gives more attention to attractive speech.

 - Realistic: The speech of oral communication must be realistic and relevant to the subject matter.
-Irrelevant an unnecessary speech should be avoided.
+Irrelevant unnecessary speech should be avoided.

-- Consideration for the receiver: The communication should consider the receiver’s status, knowledge, educational qualification and desire.
-That is to say the speaker must be receiver oriented.
+- Consideration for the receiver: The communication should consider the receiver’s status, knowledge, educational qualification, and desire.
+That is to say the speaker must be receiver-oriented.

-- Maintaining neutrality: Neutrality is a pre-condition of an oral communication both the sender’s and receiver’s point of view.
+- Maintaining neutrality: Neutrality is a pre-condition of oral communication both the sender’s and receiver’s point of view.

-- Patience: Patience is necessary for successful oral communication both the speakers and receivers point of view.
+- Patience: Patience is necessary for successful oral communication both the speakers and receiver’s point of view.

 - Other: Avoiding pre-supposition, Attractive presentation of the message, Regular practices etc.